spellerberg/quire-rife/content/chapter8.md

 ### Rife found work with the City of San Antonio.

 In 1873, Rife began a 20-year career as a municipal employee in San Antonio.
 Perhaps his experience in the election in Fort Stockton redirected his energies toward public service.
-His earliest contacts when he moved to San Antonio were with lawmen such as Ed Stevens, Juan Cardenas,[^10] and Alejo Perez Jr. who were also politicians.[^11] Rife is referred to in the City Council minutes of October 3, 1876 as “Policeman Rife.”[^12] In a letter to the editor, a disgruntled citizen indicated that Rife was just a former “cattle impounder.”[^13]
+His earliest contacts when he moved to San Antonio were with lawmen such as Ed Stevens, Juan Cardenas,[^10] and Alejo Perez Jr. who were also politicians.[^11] Rife is referred to in the City Council minutes of October 3, 1876 as “Policeman Rife.”[^12] In a letter to the editor, a disgruntled citizen indicated that Rife was a former “cattle impounder.”[^13]

 Alejo (Alex) Perez was the 2nd Assistant Marshal of San Antonio[^14] and a well-respected citizen in 1879.[^15] He may have known Rife from the New Mexico Campaign when Alejo was a Fourth Corporal in Company B of Baylor’s Command.[^16] Alejo Perez, his mother, Mrs. Juana Navarro Perez Alsbury and his aunt, Gertrudis Navarro were in the Alamo when it fell to the Mexican army in 1836.[^17] Alejo was an infant at the time but his mother clearly remembered what she herself had lived through.
 Alejo’s mother may have been one source of Rife’s knowledge of the siege of the Alamo.